 “If you want your deck au natural that’s fine, if you want to look as new as it did on first installation then that’s fine too”.

-It is clear that in many cases, products are being selected and applied to timber that are either not protecting it from the elements, not performing as end users had expected or at worst both!
-There is an ever increasing requirement to apply penetrative coatings onto timber, especially hardwood species, as these not only preserve the longevity of the wood but also provide a very aesthetically pleasing appearance too.
+It is clear that in many cases, products are being selected and applied to timber that is either not protecting it from the elements, not performing as end-users had expected or at worst both!
+There is an ever-increasing requirement to apply penetrative coatings onto timber, especially hardwood species, as these not only preserve the longevity of the wood but also provide a very aesthetically pleasing appearance too.

 Common issues that are presented on a regular basis:

 My deck is made of Hardwood and I have been told that it does not need treating, is this true?

 Certainly not!
 Whilst hardwood is of course denser than softwood, it still transforms moisture content and therefore will move when exposed to the elements.
 You should always treat timber hardwood or softwood.

 What is the best finish to apply to my deck?

 The best way to treat decking is to use a product that does not film-form.
 The majority of products in the market today produce a micro-build on the surface of the deck and as this is a timber structure that has to cope with high traffic in the majority of cases, these types of products will simply wear and peel off.
 Owatrol solutions such as Deks Olje D1 & D1 Pro, Textrol Oil and Aquadecks are all penetrative products meaning that they saturate the timber and therefore cannot peel or flake, providing the timber has no mill glaze, prepared and the oil correctly applied.
 It also makes maintenance a much less laborious task as you do not need to remove the previous coating.